 We are the Radio Life Sciences podcast team, a group of GSLS students and policy officers.
-We all share a passion to contribute to our community and are eager to dig deeper into the people of the GSLS.
-Come on board with us while we interview teachers, policymakers, GSLS staff, guests, and students!
-Who knows, maybe you’re up next for interviewing!
+We all share a passion to contribute to our community and are eager to dig deeper into the intiatives, passions, and aspirations of the people in the GSLS community.
+Get on board with us while we interview teachers, staff, guests, and students.
+Who knows, maybe you are up next for interviewing!

 Scroll down to see all available episodes!